ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 * The security implications vary depending on whether they are applied to Key Encryption or Integrated Encryption.
 When used for Key Encryption, authenticated KEMs offer little meaningful security benefit and may give a false impression of data origin authentication.

 * Authenticated KEMs are susceptible to Key-Compromise Impersonation (KCI) attacks.
 If the sender's static private key is compromised, an attacker can generate ciphertexts that the recipient will accept as authentic, compromising message integrity.

-#  IANA Considerations {#IANA}

-This document adds entries to {{JOSE-IANA}}.
+## Review JWT Best Current Practices

+The guidance in {{RFC8725}} about encryption is also pertinent to this specification.

-## Ciphersuite Registration
+# Ciphersuite Registration

 This specification registers a number of ciphersuites for use with HPKE.
 A ciphersuite is a group of algorithms, often sharing component algorithms such as hash functions, targeting a security level.
-A JOSE-HPKE algorithm, is composed of the following choices:
+A JOSE-HPKE algorithm makes choices for the following HPKE parameters:

 - KEM Algorithm
 - KDF Algorithm
 - AEAD Algorithm

-The "KEM", "KDF", and "AEAD" values are chosen from the HPKE IANA registry {{HPKE-IANA}}.
+The "KEM", "KDF", and "AEAD" values are chosen from the IANA HPKE registry {{IANA.HPKE}}.

+All JOSE-HPKE algorithm identifiers registered by this specification begin with the string "HPKE-".
+Future JOSE-HPKE ciphersuite names registered MUST also follow this convention.

+#  IANA Considerations {#IANA}

 ## JSON Web Signature and Encryption Algorithms

-The following entries are added to the "JSON Web Signature and Encryption Algorithms" registry:
+The following entries are added to the IANA "JSON Web Signature and Encryption Algorithms" registry {{IANA.JOSE}}:

 ### HPKE-0

 - Algorithm Name: HPKE-0
-- Algorithm Description: Cipher suite for JOSE-HPKE using the DHKEM(P-256, HKDF-SHA256) KEM, the HKDF-SHA256 KDF and the AES-128-GCM AEAD.
+- Algorithm Description: Cipher suite for JOSE-HPKE using the DHKEM(P-256, HKDF-SHA256) KEM, the HKDF-SHA256 KDF and the AES-128-GCM AEAD
 - Algorithm Usage Location(s): "alg"
 - JOSE Implementation Requirements: Optional
 - Change Controller: IETF